umayyaal/data-analyst-skill-gap-index/README.md

   this distinction visible at a glance rather than letting a misleading number stand alone.

+  ### Data Pipeline Automation

+This project doesn't just analyze a one-time data pull — it **refreshes itself**.

+A scheduled **GitHub Actions workflow** (`.github/workflows/refresh_data.yml`) runs the entire pipeline end-to-end every Monday, with zero manual intervention: pulling fresh postings from the Adzuna API, re-extracting skills, rebuilding the SQLite database, and re-exporting the dashboard-ready CSVs — then committing the updated data straight back to this repo.
+It can also be triggered on demand from the repo's **Actions** tab.

+The Power BI dashboard is wired directly to these CSVs via their GitHub raw file URLs, rather than local file paths.
+This means a single **Refresh** in Power BI Desktop pulls whatever the most recent automated run produced — no manual file copying or syncing required.
+The dashboard's "Data Extracted On" and salary- coverage figures are themselves computed live via DAX, so they update automatically alongside everything else.

+**The one manual step left** is opening Power BI Desktop and clicking Refresh.
+Fully scheduled, hands-off dashboard refresh would require Power BI Service, which wasn't reachable due to a sign-in/licensing issue hit during this project (see *Dashboard Preview* above) — everything up to that final click is automated.

 *(Full findings and caveats for every insight are documented inline in this README and in the notebooks themselves.)*